sandeep7421/nextlevelbot/readme.md

 ## Why Nodejs-serverless-boilerplate 🤔

-- This is simple in terms of architecture.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k
+- This is simple in terms of architecture.
 - This is flexible and also architecture is open to modify according to your comfort.
 - This is well organised,well optimised and well tested for scalable projects.
 - Git clone -> npm install -> project is ready to use.